Getting Top Dollar When Selling Your Home in the Triangle

 Focus on Your Main Priorities

-Following these negotiation strategies helps you successfully close the sale in a tough market.
+Following these professional negotiation strategies is essential to successfully closing the sale, especially in a competitive market.

 Counter-Offer Strategies

-Effective negotiation is an art.
-We'll develop counter-offer strategies that:
+Effective negotiation is a hallmark of an expert agent.
+We will develop counter-offer strategies designed to:

-- Maintain a strong position without alienating serious buyers
+• Maintain a strong negotiating position without alienating a serious, qualified buyer.

 Handling Multiple Offers